 It can be used in many applications such as industrial and household cleaners for improving the detergency.
-The GLDA, when added to a formulation, can help stabilize the product and prevent discoloration.
-In larger quantities, it will enhance the cleaning ability and prevent deactivation of active ingredients during use.
+The GLDA when added to a formulation can help stabilise the product and prevent discoloration.
+In larger quantities it will enhance the cleaning ability and prevent deactivation of active ingredients during use.
 It also reduces the effect of Calcium and Magnesium ions resulting in better surfactant performance.
 It is suitable to be used in personal care and cosmetics products, due to the strong chelating ability of calcium and transition metal ions prolonging the shelf life of many products.

 - Water treatment

 - Paper industry

 - Textile auxiliaries